How Our PR Services Work

 The senior team is involved in the overall PR model, strategy, standards, process and campaign direction.

-Founder or senior-level involvement may happen during:
+Senior or founder-level involvement may happen during:

 • enquiry review